 OWNERSHIP, FUNDING AND STAFFING:

 Examiner Media was started in 2007 by local journalist Adam Stone.
 The company had no outside investors or loans.
 Initial expenses were paid for by advertising revenue generated in advance of the debut edition.
 Examiner Media continues to be funded from advertising revenue.
-More than 99 percent of the company’s annual revenue comes from advertising.
-A nominal amount of annual revenue comes from selling sports photography to readers.
+Most of the company’s annual revenue comes from advertising.
+A nominal amount of annual revenue comes from a small subscription program as well as from selling photography to readers.
 In 2020, Examiner Media did receive COVID-19-related grants from Facebook and Google, secured a PPP loan, and also raised money from reader donations through a temporary COVID-19 Local News Fund.

 Although the ads published by Examiner Media do not always necessarily reflect our company’s viewpoints, we will refuse ads that contain lies such as advertising from Holocaust deniers.
 Any legitimate local business, not-for-profit, house of worship, individual resident or grassroots group can advertise with us, subject to our rules.
 Political advertising will be labeled as such and will disclose the public committee or candidate paying for the advertising.